Bionif92/Cursos-de-Programacion/Javascript.md

 it returns the deleted elements and mutate the array.
 `splice (where to start, how many delete(for all put nothing), add more data)`

-can put the animal.splice iun
+**Can put the animal.splice into a constant not to loose the data**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NzY1NjY1MiwtMjAwODU0NTg4MywtNj
+eyJoaXN0b3J5IjpbOTQzNzA5MDQsLTIwMDg1NDU4ODMsLTYwMj
-AyMTE5NzQ3LDExNDU2NjU3ODQsLTIwMzk4NzEyNjUsLTE3MDAw
+ExOTc0NywxMTQ1NjY1Nzg0LC0yMDM5ODcxMjY1LC0xNzAwMDAz
-MDM4MF19
+ODBdfQ==
 -->